-This practice will be what's known as the controller of your personal data.
+Kingswinford Medical Practice will be what's known as the controller of your personal data.

 We collect basic personal data about you and location-based information.
 This does include name, address and contact details such as email and mobile number etc.